 - a) Sociologists, doctors, psychologists, and other professionals, who properly receive the denomination of professionals of the educational system, as they exercise their profession in and on the educational system, work in the educational system.
 But a group of professionals of the educational system, who properly deserve the denomination of professionals of education also exists; their work is participating, carrying out the pedagogical functions they have been trained for; the proper content of the formative nucleus in their profession is knowledge of education.
-Professionals of the educational system and Professionals of education are two different expressions with a different meaning; it makes sense to affirm that, not all of the professionals of the education is the specialist who controls the theoretic, technological, and practical knowledge of education which allows him to explain, interpret and decide the pedagogical intervention which characterizes the function he is trained for. - b) If we take as a reference tasks and activities to be carried out in the educational field, knowledge of education and the development of the educational system let us identify three types of pedagogical functions, generically (Touriñán, 1987c):
+Professionals of the educational system and Professionals of education are two different expressions with a different meaning; it makes sense to affirm that, not all of the professionals of the educational system are professionals of education, as the only content of their professional training is always knowledge of education.
+A professional of education is the specialist who controls the theoretic, technological, and practical knowledge of education which allows him to explain, interpret and decide the pedagogical intervention which characterizes the function he is trained for. - b) If we take as a reference tasks and activities to be carried out in the educational field, knowledge of education and the development of the educational system let us identify three types of pedagogical functions, generically (Touriñán, 1987c): - Pedagogical function of Teaching (docentia) or didactic functions, basically identified with the exercise and master of skills, habits, attitudes and knowledge which qualify for teaching in a certain level of the educational system

-- Pedagogical function of Teaching (docentia) or didactic functions, basically identified with the exercise and master of skills, habits, attitudes and knowledge which qualify for teaching in a certain level of the educational system - Pedagogical functions of assistance to the educational system.
+- Pedagogical functions of assistance to the educational system.
 They are functions which do not deal directly with education, although they improve the possibilities of it, because their task is solving pedagogical problems of the educational system which appear with the increase of it and the one of knowledge of education, and that, unless they were solved, they would stop the teaching or make difficult the social achievement of a quality education through the educational system, as for example the school organization, the social-pedagogical intervention, the educational planning, et cetera - Function of pedagogical research, identified with the exercise and mastery of skills, habits, attitudes and knowledge which qualify for the validation and development of explanation, interpretation and transformation models of pedagogical interventions and educational events.